KTamas03/citibike-tableau-challenge/README.md

 ### Part 2: Create the Tableau Workbook and Perform Analysis

-In this section, I imported the cleaned consolidated csv file into Tableau and created numerous worksheets to investigate the data to gain insights.
-Once I was comfortable with the story I wanted to tell, I created 5 dashboards, 4 of which would make up the Tableau story, and one to show the outliers in the data.
-Note the analysis below excluded rides that lasted more than 120 minutes.
+In this section, I imported the cleaned consolidated CSV file into Tableau and generated multiple worksheets to explore the data and extract insights.
+Once I had a clear understanding of the narrative I intended to convey, I developed five dashboards.
+Four of these dashboards contribute to the Tableau story, while one is designed to highlight data outliers.
+It's important to note that the analysis below excluded rides with a duration exceeding 120 minutes.

 **Tableau Story:**